lzwjava/blog-source/_posts/2024-12-10-communication-en.md

 * Use Twitter to share blog update posts to notify close readers.

 * Prefer to communicate one-to-one in ways that can be traced over the years.
 Use text messages instead of calling, as many platforms do not provide an option to generate transcripts.
+This way, you can review past conversations to determine whose ideas or thoughts were better.